Josephine Hale: Red Cross

 World War I began in 1914, and in 1917 Josephine Hale enlisted in the Red Cross.
 At the time the Red Cross had an age limit on enlistment, and the forty year old Hale lied about her age, stating she was thirty-five, in order to enlist.
 Her ability to speak French was viewed as an asset and she paid for her own passage to Europe in order to ensure her acceptance.

 Hale traveled from New York to London aboard a transport vessel named the Corinthia.
 For protection her ship was accompanied by a cruiser, U-boat destroyers, airplanes and hydroplanes.
 After she arrived in London, Hale took a train to Paris.

 Hale's first assignment in France was in Paris at the Gara de l'Est canteen where she took medical classes and improved her language skills.
 After her training in Paris, Hale worked in canteens near the front, at Bordeaux.
-She would later open her own canteen in Marseilles.
+She would later open her own canteen in Marseille.
 Hale wrote in her diary about her experiences working with soldiers:"because of my knowledge of French I am assigned on the French and Belgian side.
 They are so different from our boys and so very polite but they are accustomed to being waited on so it is a bit harder on the waiter.
 They seem very much pleased to have an American to talk and joke with them and how they love to air every bit of English that they know.
 The Americans are all about the same age, but the others range from 55 to 18 -- grey haired men and fresh faced boys and everyone ready to smile back at you every chance they get.
 It seems they take this war as their work and it is here to do."Hale also recorded her experiences through at the front photography including images of damage caused by bombs at Fort de la Pompelle, a cathedral in ruins and the destruction of a forest.

 After Armistice, Hale extended her visa in order to continue working in devastated areas.
 In October 1920 she received her nursing degree from the Societe Francaise de Secours in Paris and in 1924 she was awarded the Médaille de la Reconnaissance française by the French government.